 “If you don’t like the weather, wait ten minutes” – unknown

-The quote above has applied so many times and seem to be universal in regions with complex weather patterns.
+The quote above has applied so many times and seems to be universal in regions with complex weather patterns.
 My area, in south-central Ontario, is no exception.
 Despite the best planning and preparation, April can throw some surprises at you.

 For those who follow my posts regularly, you will have seen a progression of warming days and an abundance of fresh wildflowers.
 Back in late March I posted about hiking on ice while wearing a tee shirt, photographing owls in bright spring valleys.
 The days have been particularly mild here and the feeling that winter had departed early pervaded everyone’s thoughts.
 But, it is still April and we tend to experience one last shot of winter as a matter of course.
-It tend to be short lived but usually means snowfall of some sort before we move on.
+It tends to be short lived but usually means snowfall of some sort before we move on.

 I thought that snowfall had happened on Wednesday, when five centimeters, about 2 inches, of wet snow blanketed the region and buried all the wildflowers I have been documenting recently.
 I checked the forecast in the morning, which is my regular habit as an outdoor photographer.
 It was forecast to be cool, with a mix of sun and cloud, typical for this time of year.
 Outside, some remnants of the week’s snowfall remained in sheltered areas plus a light dusting that had fallen unexpectedly the night before.
 This was all beginning to melt as temperatures climbed above freezing and the sun shone through.
 I honestly was not expecting much in the way of wildflowers, so had my camera fixed with my 70-300 mm lens, hoping to see some wildlife, my 90 mm macro lens was in my bag, just in case (I have learned to prepare for eventualities to arise).